-The St James Hotel was built in 1872 by Henri Lambert (later changed to Henry) and was originally called Lambert’s Inn.
-Its saloon, restaurant and 43 rooms were witness to at least 26 murders during Cimarron’s wilder days.
-Clay Allison, Black Jack Ketchum, Jesse James, and Buffalo Bill Cody have all left their mark on the St. James, as attested by the numerous bullet holes in the ceiling of the main dining room.
+The St James Hotel in Cimarron, New Mexico, was built in 1872 by Henri Lambert (later changed to Henry) and was initially called Lambert’s Inn.
+Its saloon, restaurant, and 43 rooms witnessed at least 26 murders during Cimarron’s wilder days.
+Clay Allison, Black Jack Ketchum, Jesse James, and Buffalo Bill Cody have all left their mark on the St. James, as attested by the numerous bullet holes in the main dining room ceiling.

-At this time Elizabethtown, Cimarron, and much of the surrounding was owned by Lucien B. Maxwell.
+At this time, Elizabethtown, Cimarron, and much of the surrounding area were owned by Lucien B. Maxwell.
 The Maxwell Land Grant was the largest land grant ever made in the United States.
 When Maxwell sold the grant in 1870, the new Land Grant Company men discovered that the French chef, Henry Lambert, was working in Elizabethtown and enticed him to come to Cimarron.

-The saloon was wildly popular to cowboys, traders, miners and the many travelers of the Santa Fe Trail.
-The saloon did so well that Henry added guest rooms in 1880, and the hotel was soon considered to be one of the most elegant hotels west of the Mississippi River
+The saloon was wildly popular with cowboys, traders, miners, and the many travelers of the Santa Fe Trail.
+The saloon did so well that Henry added guest rooms in 1880, and the hotel was soon considered one of the most elegant hotels west of the Mississippi River.

-Buffalo Bill Cody, who was a goat ranch manager for Lucien Maxwell for a short time, met Annie Oakley at the hotel and began to plan and rehearse their Wild West Show.
-When Henry’s son Fred was born, Buffalo Bill nicknamed him “Cyclone Dick” because he was born during a blustery snow storm, and he was soon asked to be Fred’s godfather.
+Buffalo Bill Cody, a goat ranch manager for Lucien Maxwell for a short time, met Annie Oakley at the hotel and began to plan and rehearse their Wild West Show.
+When Henry’s son Fred was born, Buffalo Bill nicknamed him “Cyclone Dick” because he was born during a blustery snowstorm, and he was soon asked to be Fred’s godfather.

 Other notables who have stayed at the historic inn include Bat Masterson, train robber Black Jack Tom Ketchum, General Sheridan, Doc Holliday, Billy the Kid, Clay Allison, Pat Garret, artist Fredrick Remington, Governor Lew Wallace, and writer Zane Grey.
 The Hotel was later renamed the St. James and continues to cater to travelers today.

 When the railroads came through, the Santa Fe Trail died, and soon after, the gold in the area began to play out.
-Cimarron’s population began to dwindle and the elegant St. James Hotel fell into disrepair.
+Cimarron’s population dwindled, and the elegant St. James Hotel fell into disrepair.

 When Henry Lambert’s sons, Fred and Gene, replaced the roof of the Lambert Inn in 1901, they found more than 400 bullet holes in the ceiling above the bar.
 A double layer of heavy wood prevented anyone from sleeping upstairs from being killed.
 Today, the ceiling of the dining room still holds 22 bullet holes.